BruceEckel/ClarifyingConcurrency/What are Effects.md

 `fallible()` indexes into the `results` list.
 If `n` indexes outside of `results` it returns `None`.

 Without the type annotation, Python would treat the `results` list as a collection of `object` because it contains more than one type.
-Python doesn't automatically figure out the type union for you.
+Python doesn’t automatically figure out the type union for you.
 Without the annotation on `results`, MyPy complains.

-In `__main__`, we call `fallible()` for all the elements in `results`--plus one, to demonstrate `None` behavior.
+In `__main__`, we call `fallible()` for all the elements in `results`—plus one, to demonstrate `None` behavior.
 The pattern match responds accordingly to each possible return type.

 Here we encounter a problem: Compiled languages that support pattern matching (for example Scala, Rust and Kotlin) also enforce exhaustive matching.
-In our case, if we left off the match for `ValueError`, the type checker would tell us we hadn't accounted for `ValueError`, which is one of the types that the annotation for `fallible()` says it can return.
+In our case, if we left off the match for `ValueError`, the type checker would tell us we hadn’t accounted for `ValueError`, which is one of the types that the annotation for `fallible()` says it can return.
 An inexhaustive pattern match is an error.

 Unfortunately, the current versions of MyPy and PyRight do not enforce exhaustive matching.
-It's possible for them to do so, but they have not advanced that far yet, which means you don't get the safety provided by exhaustive matching.
+It’s possible for them to do so, but they have not advanced that far yet, which means you don’t get the safety provided by exhaustive matching.
 This is unfortunate, but we can hope that these tools, or some new one, will eventually provide this benefit.
-(If you know of a tool that does, please note it in the comments -- wait, does Obsidian have comments?)
 ## Returning a `Result` Object

-What we would really like to use for `Result` is an enumeration, but unfortunately Python's `Enum` is fairly limited: it creates a single immutable object.
-We need to create a new `Result` for each call to `fallible()`, and we can't do that with Python's `Enum` (Rust's enumerations are complete, and allow this).
+What we would really like to use for `Result` is an enumeration, but unfortunately Python’s `Enum` is fairly limited: it creates a single immutable object.
+We need to create a new `Result` for each call to `fallible()`, and we can’t do that with Python’s `Enum` (Rust’s enumerations are complete, and allow this).
 So instead, we create a `dataclass` that can hold either the answer or an error:
 ```python
 # my_result.py
 from dataclasses import dataclass